plainas/qjp/README.md

 `qjp` (quick json picker) is an interactive command-line tool for filtering and selecting JSON objects or plain text lines.
 It provides a quick unix-pipeline friendly way to add an interactive menu to your shellscripts.

-In short:

- 1.Feed it a JSON array via stdin or from a file (or plain text with `-l`), optionally specify which field(s) to display, and qjp will present an interactive list.
+Feed it a JSON array via stdin or from a file (or plain text with `-l`), optionally specify which field(s) to display, and qjp will present an interactive list.
- 2. Type to filter or use arrow keys to navigate, press Ctrl+Space to multi-select, and press Enter to output your selection
+Type to filter, use arrow keys to navigate, press Ctrl+Space to multi-select, press Enter to output your selection - either as complete JSON objects or just specific field values.
- 3. `qjp` will output the attribute(s) you specified (using the option `-o`).
-Or the whols object if no output attribute was specified.

 ## Features

 - Interactive filtering and selection of JSON objects or plain text lines
+- Control over what gets displayed and what gets output.
 - Real-time filtering as you type
-- Navigate with arrow keys
 - Multi-select support with Ctrl+Space
-- Ctrl+C or ESC to exit without selecting anything
 - Read from stdin or directly from a file
 - Display one or multiple attributes while browsing
-- Customizable display separator for multiple attributes
 - Table mode, displaying attributes vertically aligned for readability
 - Line mode.
 Ignore json, behave like percol
-- Optional line truncation for long content.
+- Optional line truncate for long content.
 Wraps lines otherwise.
 - Output the entire selected object(s) or a specific attribute
 - Arrays and objects output as single-line JSON